 If you’re still not convinced of the resurgence of Prada, just take a scroll through Instagram.

-Most popular terms associated with Prada online
+Most popular Prada items online

 When searching for Prada online, people most often looked for the following products: